On this page you will find...

 Physiotherapy Program

-Patients are then connected with one-on-one physiotherapist appointments, the GLA:D Hip and Knee Osteoarthritis program, an exercise-based rehabilitation plan, or AHS or community-based resources.
+Our Physiotherapy Program connects eligible, referred patients with one-on-one physiotherapist appointments, the GLA:D Back program, the GLA:D Hip and Knee Osteoarthritis program, an exercise-based rehabilitation plan, or AHS or community-based resources.

 Eligibility and referrals

 All members can refer their eligible patients to our Physiotherapy Program.
-Eligible patients are those:
+Eligible patients are those without coverage by other health payers, financial means, or access to AHS-funded services and one of the following:

 For quick reference, the program’s full inclusion-exclusion criteria are on the referral form.
 The eligible shoulder, hip, and knee conditions were determined by physician feedback and program capacity.
 (Please review this FAQ document for more details on the program’s development.)

-To refer: Please complete the CWC PCN Physiotherapy Program Referral Form in your EMR (or download the form), fax it to our program, and explain the next steps to your patient.
-(The referral form has a link to a patient handout: bit.ly/physio-handout. )
+To refer: Please complete the CWC PCN Physiotherapy Program Referral Form in your EMR (or download the form to print and fax), fax it to our program, and explain the next steps to your patient.
+(The referral form has a link to a patient handout: bit.ly/physio-handout.)

 For ineligible patients, we have compiled a concise summary of alternative services.